I am a medium

 Learn More

-Since L?HJan Van Eyck's The Red Turban Man by Jan Van Eyck in 1433, how many self-portraits?
+Since L’HJan Van Eyck's The Red Turban Man made in 1433, how many self-portraits?

-Why use yourself as a medium?
-As a game, an irony, without narcissism, really?
-How to define oneself?
+Why should I use it as a support?
+Like a game, an irony, without narcissism, really?
+How to define yourself?

-Of course I use the photographic medium but not only, here it becomes like a performance, each session taking between an hour and a half and four where I try to be as still as possible, and that my body is involved, even used as a material interests me.
-A nod to the origins of animation and the history of art.
+Certainly I use the photographic support but not only, here it becomes like a performance, each session taking between an hour and a half and four where I try to be as immobile as possible, and that my body is involved, or even used as a material interests me.
+A nod to the origins of animation and art history.

-As I work on the self-portrait, I realise that the more I show myself, the less people recognise me.
+While working on the self-portrait I realize that the more I show myself, the less people recognize me.

-I Am A Medium is conceived as an installation between video/performance (which is in its original sense only a succession of still images) and photographs.
+I Am A Medium is conceived as an installation between video/performance (which is in its first sense a succession of still images) and photographs.

 Text Florence Mirol

-Fabrice Leroux's latest works are poetic and dazzling.
+Fabrice Leroux's latest artworks pass through us, poetic and dazzling.

-These pieces swallow us up, breaking with the past or the future.
+These artworks swallow us, break with the past or the future.

-It is sometimes about the passage of time, sometimes about the immediacy of the present.
-Just as we sometimes swallow words, his work can catch ours in order to dissolve them in the meanders of decomposition and destruction.
+Sometimes it's about the passage of time, sometimes about the "here and now".
+As we sometimes swallow words, his art work can catch ours in order to dissolve them in the meanders of decomposition and destruction.

 This is about "waiting, forgetting".

-It is now through the artist himself that time is covered and puts on its new face ( I Am A Medium ).
+It is today through the artist himself that time recovers and puts on his new face I Am A Medium ).

-It is an ode to presence and absence.
-As it goes along, being is swallowed up, hidden, chance is not abolished, the cover is complete.
+This is an ode to presence, to absence.
+As the being is swallowed up, hidden, chance does not disappear, the recovery is complete.

-This lucid work is to move beyond oneself, to perceive oneself disappearing and appearing, without end.
+This lucid work is to advance out of oneself, to perceive oneself disappearing and appearing, endless.

-Fabrice Leroux makes poetry a relationship with absence.
+Fabrice Leroux makes poetry a connection with absence.

 Florence Mirol